pprevos/r4h2o/manuscript/r4h2o_10_surveys.md

 The `t` and `df` values relate to the significance statistics.
 The `p` value tells us that the relationship between these to variables is based on coincidence is very small (`p < 2.2 10^{-16}`$).
 In social science, a value of less than 0.05 is often considered statistical significant.
 However, you need to be careful in interpreting this outcome as a correlation is only a starting point for analysis.

-The numerical correlation matrix is not an easy way to detect patterns in the data.
 Correlations can be visualised with a scatter-plot with each of the variables on the x and y-axes.
 The `geom_point()` geometry in the ggplot package creates scatter-plots.
 Visualising the data from the survey this way is problematic because we only have responses between 1 and 7 and many points will be plotted on top of each other, so-called overplotting.
 One of the solutions to this problem is to add jitter to the data.
 Jitter is a small random amount f variation applied to each data point.
 The ggplot package uses the jitter geometry (`geom_jitter()`) to implement this technique.

 {format: r, line-numbers: false}